JuliaDynamics/NetworkDynamics.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://fhell.github.io/NetworkDynamics.jl/dev)
 <!-- [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://fhell.github.io/NetworkDynamics.jl/stable) -->

+***

 IMPORTANT INFORMATION: If you are trying to reproduce the examples from our recent preprint on [arXiV](https://arxiv.org/abs/2012.12696), make sure to use ND v0.5, available from the [dev](https://github.com/FHell/NetworkDynamics.jl/tree/dev-0.5) branch.
 Version 0.5 will be released early next year.
-The documentation is receiving a major rewrite as well, since v0.5 changes quite a lot of syntax.
+The documentation is receiving a major rewrite as well, since v0.5 changes some syntax.
 The updated docs can already be build manually from the dev branch.

 ***